 Next up on our visa series, is how to get yourself a tourist visa for Uzbekistan.
-Depending on your nationality, the type of visa you need, where you apply for it, and how can vary quite a bit.
+Depending on your nationality, the type of visa you need, where you apply for it, and how it can vary quite a bit.

 We’ve put all the key information together on one page to help make your visa process pain-free.

-If you are from a country in the list of country found at the bottom of this webpage, you can now enter Uzbekistan visa-free and stay for a period of 30 days.
+If you are from a country in the list of the country found at the bottom of this webpage, you can now enter Uzbekistan visa-free and stay for a period of 30 days.
 This includes both entries at land borders as well as by the airport.
 That’s it, off you go!
 Go and enjoy Uzbekistan with YPT!

-If, sadly, you are not from one of those nationalities, you will need to organise your visa prior to the trip.
+If sadly, you are not from one of those nationalities, you will need to organize your visa prior to the trip.
 Some nationalities don’t need an LOI (e.g. UK citizens getting the visa from the embassy in London), however, most do.
 Even if you have a UK passport, but are getting the visa elsewhere, you might need an LOI, depending on the embassy.
 In this case, we will arrange your LOI, which if you’re booking a tour with us, will be included in the tour price.

 On Arrival at the Airport

 It is possible to get your visa on arrival at the airport in Tashkent, however the counter there is just a guy with a printer and it sometimes can take a while (the maximum we’ve heard of is about four hours, but usually we’d be expecting around an hour), so if it is possible for you to get the visa at an embassy prior to the trip, we would recommend that.
-If you live in a country without an Uzbek embassy though (Australia for example), and aren’t travelling anywhere else beforehand, getting it at the airport is still an option.
+If you live in a country without an Uzbek embassy though (Australia for example) and aren’t traveling anywhere else beforehand, getting it at the airport is still an option.

 Letter Of Invitation